By Anthony Caruso III | Publisher

 It’s the fourth player from Stanford to get runner-up since 2009.
 That history began with Toby Gerhardt, then back-to-back years with Andrew Luck, and they’re the only team in Heisman history to have a runner-up in three straight years.

-McCaffrey had 3,496 all=purpose yards, and had 461 yards in last Saturday’s Pac-12 Championship game against the USC Trojans at Levi’s Stadium.
-He had 1,847 rushing yards, along with 1,109 on returns and 540 receiving yards.
+McCaffrey had 3,496 all-purpose yards and had 461 yards in last Saturday’s Pac-12 Championship game against the USC Trojans at Levi’s Stadium.
+He had 1,847 rushing yards, 1,109 on returns, and 540 receiving yards.

-He also did not have as many Heisman moments in his season, like Henry and McCaffrey.
+He also did not have as many Heisman moments in his season, as Henry and McCaffrey.
 Clemson head coach Dabo Swinney was reluctant to let Watson spread his wings early on.

 He had 4,399 total offense and 41 total touchdowns on the season.
 The past five quarterbacks have averaged 4,791 yards and 49 touchdowns.